 The logic of Limited Atonement in light of Unconditional Election is not disputable, rather what is disputed is if this logic is in agreement with the biblical testimony about Christ’s death.
-It is my purpose here to make a biblical case for Limited Atonement through looking at the purpose of the atonement, the extent of the atonement and trying to give some answers for texts used against the doctrine of Definite Atonement.
+It is my purpose here to make a biblical case for Limited Atonement by looking at the purpose of the atonement, the extent of the atonement and trying to give some answers for texts used against the doctrine of Definite Atonement.
 But first, let us go to the intermediate section about John Owen's case for Definite Redemption.

 John Owen's Case for Particular Redemption

 (This section was added on the 22nd of March 2017 and may also be found as a separate post in here.)